BarryCarlyon/twitch_extension_tools/README.md

 }
 ```

 ⭐ Tip: If you open the Application and the window has gone missing, close the app, open `config.json` for editing and completely reset `"window"` to `{}` and then reopen the app, it'll reset to default display, top left.
+The App does _try_ to magically 0,0 the window if this happens but it might need a hand!

 ## Supported Features